jimwang99/riscv-training/slide/src/02-lecture.isa-basic.md

 ---

-## Software breakpoint and `EBREAK` instruction
+## [Extention] Software breakpoint and `EBREAK`

 -   Breakpoint is always used for software debug.
 -   `EBREAK` instruction will trigger a breakpoint exception, and trap into trap handler.
 Then kernel will decided what to do after that.

-### What does PK do?
+### Software breakpoint

+-   When software breakpoint is used, debugger will replace the instruction at breakpoint to be `EBREAK`
+-   Hardware breakpoint: don't need to modify the code
+    -   Limited number

+---

+## [Extention] Software breakpoint and `EBREAK` (cont'd)

-#### Example C code
+### Example C code

 ```c
 #include <stdio.h>